nsdev-14/LordAI145/README.md

 LORD is built around a simple idea:

-> AI should feel less like a chatbot and more like an intelligent operating system.
+> AI should feel less like a chatbot and more like an intelligent Next-Gen AI for personal use only.

 Instead of answering isolated questions, LORD aims to become a persistent, context-aware digital companion capable of assisting across projects, learning, productivity, and research.